browserengineering/book/book/embeds.md

             data=message)
 ```

-TODO: why doesn't it work in a real browser?
+TODO: why doesn't the demo below work in a real browser?
-    console.log('mom')

 Try it out on [this demo](examples/example15-iframe.html).
 You should see
 "This is the contents of postMessage." printed to the console.